+Notes (1) See §54.1.4.

-- (1) See §54.1.4. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
+- (2) May be taken in either of Year Three or Year Four. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
 Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - (4) May be taken in any year except Year Two, Fall Term. - (5) a.
 Group A electives include ACCTG 418, 456, 467, 468 and 488. - b.
-Group B electives include ACCTG 416, 426, 432, 433, 435, 436, 442 and 489. - ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information - d.
-Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses from the professional requirements listed below. - While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.
+Group B electives include ACCTG 416, 426, 432, 433, 435, 436, 442 and 489. c.
+ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information Systems. - d.
+Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses from the professional requirements listed below. - e.
+While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.

-- (1) Students with a declared major in Accounting may choose to do a minor in any subject area of Business.
+- Students with a declared major in Accounting may choose to do a minor in any subject area of Business.
 See §54.1.5.
-Minors are not required. - Students with a declared major in another area may complete a minor in Accounting by fulfilling the requirements of §54.1.5.
+Minors are not required. - (2) Students with a declared major in another area may complete a minor in Accounting by fulfilling the requirements of §54.1.5.